Road traffic accidents can have devastating effects with far-reaching consequences, not only for the accident victim, but also for their family.

 If the other driver was not insured or the accident was a hit-and-run and the driver cannot be traced, the Motor Insurers' Bureau (MIB) runs a scheme so that people injured by uninsured and untraceable drivers can gain access to compensation.
 (There are strict time limits in MIB claims, so talk to Thompsons as soon as you can in these circumstances.)

-If the case goes to court and the claimant is not fit enough to attend, a doctor's certificate will be required.
+- If the case goes to court and the claimant is not fit enough to attend, a doctor's certificate will be required.

-In cases where a family member has died following a car accident, a dependent can make a claim.
+- If a family member has died following a car accident, a dependent can make a claim.
 The claim must be brought within three years of the death or within three years of the date of the accident.

 The time following a serious car accident will be extremely traumatic for the family, and Thompsons is committed to working with the family as sensitively as possible while ensuring the family's rights are maintained and justice is sought.
 When someone dies or loses mental capacity as a result of a road traffic accident, we will be at your side to help you through the legalities of making a claim on behalf of your loved one.

-Can I claim compensation for my child?
+Can I bring a claim for my child?

-If the child is under 16 years of age, you can act as their legal guardian in a compensation claim.
-However, if you were responsible for the incident you cannot act as their legal guardian.
-Another third party will need to be appointed.
 Talk to Thompsons today and we will be able to advise you on how to make a compensation claim for a child injured in a road traffic accident.

 If the accident happened abroad it is important to act quickly as certain countries have shorter limitation periods.
 Cases can be raised in Scotland, but it is important to get personal injury claim advice as soon as possible.
-For more information please click through to our Foreign and Travel Claims section.

 Thompsons is one of Scotland's leading personal injury firms with a dedicated team of car accident solicitors helping claimants get the most comprehensive package of compensation in the shortest time possible.
 You can read about some of our successful road accident claims here.